so1der/python-parser/README.md

 <h3>JSON file</h3>

 Somehow, but parser need to understand, what he has already "posted", or "sended", or whatever he doing after you modified him.
-For the script to work correctly, you need to create file, named '_**data_file.json**_', and add there json parameters like this - {'name': 'url', 'name': 'url'}. _name_ from fson file, and _name_ from functions parameters must match.
+For the script to work correctly, you need to create file, named '_**data_file.json**_', and add there json parameters like this - {'name': 'url', 'name': 'url'}. _name_ from json file, and _name_ from functions parameters must match.
 This json file contains url of last post which he processed.
 An example is also in the files.

 <h3>Telegram Bot TOKEN</h3>